basuby/516x-website/index.md

 While there is data for a combination of nozzles, heights and amounts, at the moment only the F8003 nozzle at 30" Height and 15" Spacing contains enough samples to run a good analysis for a 3-nozzle setup.
 When editing the code and changing inputs, change information in the "Input" tab in the data sheet.
 The code utilizes these inputs to index search the table

+## Concepts
+# Data summarizing
+Nearly 60 combinations of nozzle type, nozzle height, and nozzle amounts are stored in the datasheet with multiple reps each of 117 entries
+Logical indexing and graphing used to transform large table into manageable information

+# Bootstrap/replication
+While there is a large variety of data, each entry only has 3-6 samples to work with, and new samples take hours to collect Bootstrapping allows for simulation to give a possibility for stronger analysis with the amount currently on hand

+# Statistical analysis
+Once an error relationship was calculated from the first samples, the reliability of this error was tested A 95% confidence interval combined with a binomial probability was used to evaluate the results

 ## Analysis
 ![img](Graph1.png)
 *Sample mean distribution plots*